 The organizing committee of “Nashi Predky” has developed a methodology to efficiently digitize the historical records of our parishes.
 Our committee includes a professional archivist, a professional genealogist, individuals with a long tenure of service to the Church, and individuals who have a passionate interest in preserving and promoting Ukrainian American heritage.
 Together, we have drawn upon our diverse experiences and backgrounds to come up with an simple and efficient approach to preserve these records and make them more accessible.

 The vast majority of our Church’s historical records are maintained at the parish level.
-Only the records of a few closed parishes are in the Archives of the Ukrainian Historical and Educational Center of NJ, and the UOC of USA Consistory maintains a database only of relatively recent sacramental records.
+Only the records of a few closed parishes are in the Archives of the Ukrainian History and Education Center, and the UOC of USA Consistory maintains a database only of relatively recent sacramental records.
 In most cases, the parish metrical books, books of meeting minutes, early photographs, and other documents located in our church offices and rectories are the only copy of those records in existence.
 The need for parish participation is therefore crucial.